tuvalutorture/SIMAS/README.md

 All occurences of `\n` will be replaced with a new line, and `\\` with `\`.

+**Differences** <br>

+In this version of SIMAS, which can also be called CMAS (C/Compiled SIMAS),
+there are a few key differences between CMAS and SIMASJS (the main fork).

+Differences:
+* CMAS does not support Lists or Functions at this moment.
+* CMAS compiled code and SIMASJS compiled code are NOT interoperable.
+* CMAS runs atop a C based interpreter, while SIMASJS is JavaScript based.
+* For most things, CMAS requires you to create a var AHEAD of use (though math ops and COPY will automatically create one of the desired name if it doesn't exist)

 **Troubleshooting** <br>
 If you're on a UNIX system (such as macOS or Linux) and can't run the `simasc`, try running `chmod +x ./simas`.